VictorMegir/Encryptor-web-app/README.md

 # Encryptor web app

 ## A web app that allows you to encrypt and decrypt messages.
+The web app can be found <a href='https://whispering-castle-52666.herokuapp.com/'>here</a>.
+Check it out!

 This website allows the user to use some very basic classical ciphers to encrypt and decrypt text.<br>
-The user can type their text on a text area and then select a cipher to use.<br> By default the starting cipher is the Rot13 cipher and it is set for encrypting the input text.<br>
+* The user can type their text on a text area and then select a cipher to use.<br> By default the starting cipher is the Rot13 cipher and it is set for encrypting the input text.<br>
-The user may select a different cipher and set the mode to decrypt.
+* The user may select a different cipher and set the mode to decrypt.
 The available ciphers are the following:
 <a href='https://en.wikipedia.org/wiki/ROT13'>Rot13</a>, <a href='https://en.wikipedia.org/wiki/Atbash'>Atbash</a>, <a href='https://en.wikipedia.org/wiki/Caesar_cipher'>Caesar</a>, <a href='https://en.wikipedia.org/wiki/Affine_cipher'>Affine</a> and <a href='https://en.wikipedia.org/wiki/Bacon%27s_cipher'>Baconian</a>.<br>
-The user can click on the "Convert" button to perform the operation.
+* The user can click on the "Convert" button to perform the operation.
 The result will be displayed on the bottom textarea.<br>
-The user may *stack* different operations of encrypting and decrypting with different ciphers by clicking on the "Add Cipher" button.<br>
+* The user may *stack* different operations of encrypting and decrypting with different ciphers by clicking on the "Add Cipher" button.<br>
-The user may remove ciphers from the *stack* of operations by clicking the "Remove" button.
+* The user may remove ciphers from the *stack* of operations by clicking the "Remove" button.
 Each cipher has its own "Remove" button but the last cipher cannot be removed.

- The web app can be found <a href='https://whispering-castle-52666.herokuapp.com/'>here</a>.
-Check it out!

 ### Backend
 The backend of this application provides an endpoint for getting all the available ciphers that can be used.
 This is used on the list of ciphers that the user can select from.<br>